ca98am79/connect-dynamodb/README.md

 ## Usage

-Credentials and configuration are by default loaded from [environment variables](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Environment_Variables) or [shared credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)) but may optionally be passed in the options object.
+Credentials and configuration are automatically loaded from [environment variables](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html) or [shared credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)) but may optionally be overridden in the options object.

     var options = {
         // Name of the table you would like to use for sessions, defaults to 'sessions'
         table: 'myapp-sessions',

         // Optional path to AWS credentials and configuration file
         // AWSConfigPath: './path/to/credentials.json',

         // Optional JSON object of AWS credentials and configuration
             AWSConfigJSON: {
             accessKeyId: <YOUR_ACCESS_KEY_ID>,
             secretAccessKey: <YOUR_SECRET_ACCESS_KEY>,
             region: 'us-east-1'
         },

         // Optional client for alternate endpoint, such as DynamoDB Local
         client: new AWS.DynamoDB({ endpoint: new AWS.Endpoint('http://localhost:8000')}),

         // Optional clean up interval, defaults to 600000 (10 minutes)
         reapInterval: 86400000    // 1 day
     };

 With [connect](https://github.com/senchalabs/connect)